 … and yes you will get the same android experience – notification bar, Google play store, ability to do pretty much anything with tons of apps you can get from the play store.

 Note: External hardware which requires driver installation work doesn’t work with the Android operating system because you cannot install drivers as you do on Windows or Linux operating systems.
 So suppose if you are using a Dongle to connect to the internet, it will not work, as simple as that.
 Neither the printer will print your documents, nor you can install drivers If your computer’s hardware is not supported.

-Phoenix OS, runs on the Marshmallow, an older version is also available which runs on Android Lollipop.
-The new version allows to directly install it on your computers hard disc or create a bootable USB to boot from.
+Phoenix OS runs on the Android 7, an older version is also available which runs on Android Lollipop.
+The new version allows you to directly install it on your computer’s hard disc or create a bootable USB to boot from.

-Running android on your computer is fun, though it can be limited since it doesn’t support all hardware, for instance, sound, wifi & Bluetooth doesn’t work on laptop running on cheap Intel cherry trail processor.
-From this point, Phoenix OS is the only promising OS, Recently, they released their kernel source so that other developers could add hardware support for niche community or making the OS support a wide range of computers.
+Running android on your computer is fun, though it can be limited since it doesn’t support all hardware, for instance, sound, wifi & Bluetooth doesn’t work on a laptop running on a cheap Intel cherry trail processor.
+From this point, Phoenix OS is the only promising OS, Recently, they released their kernel source so that other developers could add hardware support for a niche community or make the OS support a wide range of computers.

 Bliss OS is identical to original Android x86 builds but with a few functionalities i.e. Taskbar and multi-tasking.

 That’s all, it should be clear that Phoenix OS is currently the best Android OS for PC that you can install.
 The Remix OS is dead, but you can still use the outdated version if you’re a fan.
 For the stock lovers, Android x86 is your home.
 People who need near to stock Android OS can try Bliss OS.